-Our Final Accounts services which we provide to consultants and clients ensures the following:-
+The Final Accounts services which we provide to our clients include:-

-- Clear statement showing the contract sum followed by all necessary adjustments to that sum
+- Statement showing the contract sum followed by all necessary adjustments to that sum

 - Prepared in accordance with the terms and conditions of the relevant contract eg. JCT standard building contract